Active vs passive speakers: what's the difference? Which is better?

 What are passive speakers?

-First, there’s a source component, which is the piece of kit that plays the music.
-This can be a CD player, music streamer, record player or even a computer or phone.
+In an audio system chain, first, there’s a source component, which is the piece of kit that plays the music.
+This can be a CD player, music streamer, turntable or even a computer or phone.
 Next we have a preamplifier section, which switches between sources and controls the volume level.

-If you have a record player, you will also need a phono stage to increase the output from your cartridge to line level and equalise the signal before feeding it to the preamp circuit (we have omitted the phono stage from our diagram above to keep things simple).
+If you have a turntable, you will also need a phono stage here to increase the output from your cartridge to line level and equalise the signal before feeding it to the preamp circuit (we have omitted the phono stage from our diagram above to keep things simple).

 Its output has to pass through a crossover filter network that in a two-way speaker splits the signal into just high frequencies (to go to the tweeter) and everything else for the larger mid/bass unit.